Mission of the Therapeutic Horticulture Program

 Since its inception, the program has served a variety of vulnerable populations with special needs including veterans with spinal cord injury/disease and mental illness, stroke patients, cancer survivors, patients with end stage renal disease, individuals with movement disorders, and young adults with autism.
 Caregivers of these groups are also included.
 In addition to educating these individuals about various horticultural techniques, the program promotes several therapeutic benefits, including socialization, intellectual and sensory stimulation, respite and relaxation, stress reduction, increased confidence, improvement in coping skills and restoration from mental fatigue.

 These efforts are important because, to date, much of the evidence in support of the benefits of therapeutic horticulture is merely anecdotal.
-By conducting rigorous research, Wilmot Gardens can contribute to the growing body of evidence that gardening has measurable and positive impacts on individuals’ stress levels, sense of well being and self efficacy, among other benefits, which in turn, influence health status and quality of life.
+By conducting rigorous research, Wilmot Botanical Gardens can contribute to the growing body of evidence that gardening has measurable and positive impacts on individuals’ stress levels, sense of well-being and self-efficacy, among other benefits, which in turn influence health status and quality of life.
 It is hoped that evidence-based research will encourage health insurance companies to cover such activities as part of a person’s therapy regimen, like medication, counseling or physical therapy.